-In 2003, beyond generic references to the potential of ECOC 2008 in changing the city's image, there was also a noticeable range of stories on Liverpool's World Heritage City nomination.
-In 2005, the debate around Liverpool stereotypes was stirred by the controversial remarks of Boris Johnson in The Spectator magazine.
-Other negative city image stories referred to issues around the 'Scouse accent', the lack of 'character' of some suburban neighbourhoods, and the existence of boarded up shop-fronts on inner city streets:
+In 2003, beyond generic references to the potential to change the city's image thanks to the ECoC 2008, there was also a noticeable range of stories on Liverpool's World Heritage City nomination.
+In 2005, the debate around Liverpool stereotypes was stirred by the controversial remarks of Boris Johnson within The Spectator magazine.
+Other negative city image stories referred to issues around the 'Scouse accent', the lack of character of some suburban neighbourhoods and the existence of boarded up shop-fronts in inner city streets: